 - Bill 17, An Act to amend various provisions for the main purpose of reducing regulatory and administrative burden (Order of reference given on 12 September 2023).

-- Bill 29, An Act to protect consumers from planned obsolescence and to promote the durability, repairability and maintenance of goods (Order of reference given on 12 September 2023).

 COMMITTEE ON PUBLIC FINANCE

 Orders of reference

 Consideration of Bills:

-- Bill 27, An Act to amend the Taxation Act, the Act respecting the Québec sales tax and other provisions (Order of reference given on 6 June 2023).

 - Bill 30, An Act to amend various provisions mainly with respect to the financial sector (Order of reference given on 12 September 2023).

 COMMITTEE ON INSTITUTIONS

 Orders of reference

-Special Consultations:
+Consideration of Bills: